oils-for-unix/oils/doc/simple-word-eval.md

 ## Opt In to the Old Behavior With Explicit Expressions

-Oil can express everything that shell can.
+YSH can express everything that shell can.

 - Split with `@[split(mystr, IFS?)]`
 - Glob with `@[glob(mypat)]`